Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 Additionally, you can address three other features by entering them in the [config.json](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/SD/config.json):
 - **Night Mode** allows automatically downclocking the device in case the exposure registers reaches their theoretical maximal value (0xFFFF).
 This is usefull to do light painting from example, the initial sensor being unable to expose mote than 1 second.
 Here there is no limit.
 - **Fixed exposure** allows bypassing the autoexposure algorithm and fixing a value, useful for astrophotography where auto-exposure performs poorly.
-In this case you have to enter the exposure time (between 0x030 - 0.768 ms and 0xFFFF - 1.044 second) and the clock divider (a multiplier for the exposure time, stay at 1 if you do not know what to do.)
+In this case you have to enter the exposure time or delay (between 0x0030 - 0.768 ms and 0xFFFF - 1.044 second) and the clock divider (a multiplier for the exposure time, stay at 1 if you do not know what to do.)
 - **Pretty border mode** generates 160x144 images with a fancy border like the Game Boy Camera.
 You can make your own with the tools provided to generate C-files.

 # Example of test images with a stuffed fox